-At Arias Sanguinetti Wang & Torrijos, we are proud of our long history of representing women and men in Los Angeles who have survived sexual abuse incidents such as:
+At Arias Sanguinetti Wang & Torrijos, our institutional sexual assault lawyers are proud of our long history of representing women and men in Los Angeles who have survived sexual abuse incidents such as:

 The Child Victims Act (also known as California law AB 218) extends the statute of limitations for survivors of childhood sexual abuse in California.
 This new law, implemented on January 1, 2020, allows victims to file a lawsuit over past childhood abuse, regardless of how much time has passed.
 However, the look-back window granted by the Child Victims Act started on January 1, 2020 and is limited to just three years, so victims must act quickly.
 This new law also permits the courts the ability to triple the amount of damages awarded to a victim in instances of an attempted cover-up of the abuse.

-At Arias Sanguinetti Wang & Torrijos, we have represented victims who have been abused by people in positions of trust at various organizations, such as:
+At Arias Sanguinetti Wang & Torrijos, our institutional sexual abuse lawyers have represented victims who have been abused by people in positions of trust at various organizations, such as:

 The sexual abuse of parishioners by clergy members inflicts profound physical, emotional, and spiritual wounds.
 Survivors of clergy sexual abuse face unimaginable distress and difficulty living with their trauma.
 For too long, survivors have suffered in silence, unable to confront their abusers and those who enabled or covered up the abuse.

 Thankfully, laws like the Child Victims Act are providing survivors with a new opportunity to hold individuals and religious organizations accountable.
 Sexual abuse by religious leaders and institutional cover-ups are not limited to the Catholic Church.
 In fact, the Child Victims Act was passed to address sexual abuse whether the perpetrator was a private or public institution or an individual.
-If you have been abused, contact us today.
+If you have been abused, contact our Los Angeles Clergy Abuse Lawyer for help.

 While long recognized for its standards of morality and teaching children valuable skills, reviews of secret files from the Boy Scouts of America revealed massive numbers of child sexual abuse cases that were intentionally hidden from the public for nearly a century.
 Today, thousands of men are filing civil suits against the Boy Scouts, asserting that the organization was obligated to provide more protection for the children in their programs and should have reported all sexual predators to the authorities rather than looking the other way.